podly/Home-Assistant-Solem-Toolkit/README.md

 ### Can I configure the MAC address of the controller?

 No, as this is 'just' a toolkit you need to provide it to every service.
 I plan to have a different Integration that will use this toolkit that will take care of that.

+## Credits

+A big thank you to [pcman75](https://github.com/pcman75) for doing a [reverse engineering](https://github.com/pcman75/solem-blip-reverse-engineering) on Solem controllers which helped me a lot.